Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- In eight away games this year, Atlanta has gone over the total four times.
+- In four of eight road games this season, Atlanta has gone over the total.

 - This season, Falcons away games average 47.4 points, 3.4 more than this matchup's over/under (44).